doitintl/iris3/README.md

 ## Supported Google Cloud Products

 Right now, there are plugins for the following types of resources.
-* Compute Engine Instances (including  preemptible instances or instances created by Managed Instnace Groups.)
+* Compute Engine Instances
+  * Including  preemptible instances or instances created by Managed Instance Groups.
+  * But: GKE Nodes are not labeled, as doing so recreates them.
 * Compute Engine Disks
+  * But: GKE Disks (Volumes) are not labeled.
+See above.
 * Compute Engine Snapshots
 * Cloud Storage
 * BigQuery Datasets